matomo-org/developer-documentation/docs/master/Piwik/DataTable/Map.md

 ### `filter()` <a name="filter"></a>

-Apply a filter to all tables in the array
+Apply a filter to all tables contained by this instance.

 #### Signature